UAE seeks'brilliant minds' for space project

 The Space Settlement Challenge is seeking "brilliant minds" to explore and develop "new business models for living and working in space."

-Text on the challenge's website even states that "innovative high-risk, high-reward projects that would be difficult to fund otherwise" are preferred -- a perhaps unsurprising stipulation given the UAE's penchant for ambitious projects and increasingly confident space program.
+The challenge's website states that "innovative high-risk, high-reward projects that would be difficult to fund otherwise" are preferred -- a perhaps unsurprising stipulation given the UAE's penchant for ambitious projects and increasingly confident space program.

 "We are looking to attract the best from every discipline," said Noah Raford, chief operating officer and futurist-in-chief at the Dubai Future Foundation, which will oversee the challenge.